artsandmetaphysics/goodlifeodyssey/documents/metamorphoses.md

       - Ascalphus spots Prserpina eating the pomegranate
       - The daughters of Acheloüs transformed into sirens
       - Prosperina's year divided between husband and mother
-        - Arethusa's recounts Alpheus' pursuit; becomes a fountain
+        - Arethusa's recounts Alpheus' pursuit; becomes fountain
       - Triptolemus scatters seeds; Lyncus of Scythia rejects them
     - The daughters of Pierus transformed into birds
 - Book VI